AlexJReid/blog/content/posts/bigtable-filtering.md

 `PRODUCT#42/2497057062/en/5/COMMENT#1`

 ## Queries

 We can now implement the queries needed for our comments application.
 The only type of query we can do in Cloud Bigtable is reading a single row, or range of rows.
 When reading multiple rows, a start and end key must be provided.
 The character `~` is used due to it being _greater than_ other characters within the row key.

 ### Show comments for a product in reverse order, i.e. most recent first, regardless of filter

-Read rows from `PRODUCT#42` to `PRODUCT#42/~`.
-This is the base query used by all other examples.
+Read rows from `PRODUCT#42/` to `PRODUCT#42/~`.
 A `RowKeyFilter` is applied to further restrict the returned results, based on their key.

+We are potentially going to scan all reviews for this product, resting on the filter.
+By including the sort key as the second element of the key we have enabled the _all_ reviews query with a prefix scan.
+If we shifted the sort key to after the `language` and `rating` elements, we break the _all_ query, but can now efficiently get comments in order for a given `language` and `rating`.
+A definite trade-off.
+In a real system, we would optimise for the most common query.

 ### Show comments in the user's local language, but let them see comments in all languages